 Medicare private fee-for-service plans are also available in some parts of the country.
 For these plans, you may visit any Medicare-approved doctor or hospital that accepts the plan’s payment.
 The private fee-for-service plan itself—as opposed to the Medicare program—decides how much it pays and what you pay for services.
 This may result in you paying more for Medicare-covered benefits.
 Or you may get extra benefits that Original Medicare doesn't cover, such as Medicare Part D prescription drug benefits.
 Please know that private fee-for-service plans aren't the same as Medigap (Medicare supplement insurance) policies.

-When and how often can I makes changes to my Medicare coverage, and what options do I have?
+When and how often can I make changes to my Medicare coverage, and what options do I have?

-In 2006, new requirements were set in place about when and how often you can make changes to your Medicare coverage, as well as what options are available to you.
-Please refer to Chapter 10 of the Evidence of Coverage to see these new rules.
+There are federal requirements in place about when and how often you can make changes to your Medicare coverage, as well as what options are available to you.
+Please refer to Chapter 10 of the Evidence of Coverage to see these rules.

 If I want to disenroll from Clover, what actions should I take?

-First, confirm that the kind of change you'd like to make, and the timing for this change, is permitted by the above rules—otherwise you won’t be able to make a change to your Medicare coverage.
+First, confirm the kind of change you'd like to make, and if the timing for this change is permitted by the above rules—otherwise you won’t be able to make a change to your Medicare coverage.